Mortality Risk Valuation

 Altruism is the concern for others.
 We know from studies that individuals are often willing to pay more when there are reductions in risks to themselves as well as others.
 That is, many studies show that individuals express altruism when asked how much they would be willing to pay to reduce risks to themselves as well as other people.
 Since most environmental policy addresses public risks that we all face in common, then it may be important to capture these altruistic preferences in our benefit-cost analysis.
 This issue is one of the subjects for EPA’s upcoming consultation with the Environmental Economics Advisory Committee of the Science Advisory Board.

 When will revised Guidance on Mortality Risk Valuation be available?

-Producing Agency guidance on mortality risk valuation is a multi-step process and will, in part, depend on the recommendations received from the Science Advisory Board.
+Producing Agency guidance on mortality risk valuation is a multi-step process and depends on the recommendations received from the Science Advisory Board.
 Clear guidance based on the best available scientific information that can be consistently applied across the Agency is the goal.
-While this may take some time to complete, the goal is to issue new guidance in 2011.
+Based on the 2011 SAB review, new guidance is being developed.

 Alberini, Anna.
 2004.
 Willingness to Pay for Mortality Risk Reductions: A Re-examination of the Literature.
 Draft Final Report, Cooperative Agreement with U.S. Environmental Protection Agency, #015-29528.

 Black, Dan A. and Thomas J. Kniesner.
 2003.
 On the Measurement of Job Risk in Hedonic Wage Models.
 Journal of Risk and Uncertainty 27(3): 205-220.

 Blomquist, Glenn C. 2004.
 Self-Protection and Averting Behavior, Values of Statistical Lives, and Benefit Cost Analysis of Environmental Policy.
 Review of Economics of the Household 2: 89-100.